kezheonglim-ux/Online-Test-Time-Learning-Method-for-Industrial-Defect-Detection-/code/README_code_v2.md

 Here recorded how the final CTTA system is implemented and how the design changed across the experiments.

 The root [`README.md`](../README.md) gives the project-level summary and final deployment result.
-This file stays closer to the code: what each file does, how data moves through the system and what each revision proved.
+Here stays closer to the code which what each file does, how data moves through the system and what each revision proved.

 ---